Carriers >> Australia Post | Le Groupe La Poste | CTT Portugal Post | Correos | Deutsche Post DHL | HongKong Post | UPS | USPS

 Non-carrier players >> Amazon | InPost | KEBA

 Parcel lockers, autonomous containers that can be used to either receive or send a parcel, are among the several popular alternative solutions customers can select to manage their online shopping deliveries or dispatches.
 For logistics companies, investment in parcel lockers can reduce costs in the logistics chain, increased delivery efficiency and generate new market opportunities.

-The 2016 IPC cross-border e-commerce shopper survey looked into the delivery preferences and experiences of over 24,000 frequent cross-border online shoppers across 26 countries.
-Seventy-six percent of consumers preferred delivery ‘at home’, just as in 2015.
-Results are similar to the 2015 Shopper Survey, with a significant proportion of consumers preferring delivery to the post office, their workplace, a safe place at home, parcel lockers and retail outlets.
+The 2017 IPC cross-border e-commerce shopper survey looked into the delivery preferences and experiences of over 28,892 frequent cross-border online shoppers across 31 countries.
+Seventy-four percent of consumers used delivery ‘at home’ in 2017, slightly lower than in previous year.
 There were some large differences by country, notably:

 Overall, the preference for parcel locker delivery grew 1% compared to the 2015 results and was preferred on the same level as delivery to retail outlet in 2016.
 When looking at the categories of products bought cross-border, the most popular items - such as Clothing, footwear and apparel (33%), Consumer electronics (21%) and Books, music and media (14%) - fit in a parcel locker, however the infrastructure and integration of logistics systems need to be improved to allow for a seamless cross-border delivery to a parcel locker.

 In this article, we present an updated overview of the parcel locker market development by key players, both postal operators and other entrants.